Rupert Brabner

 Commander Rupert Arnold Brabner (29 October 1911 – 27 March 1945) was a British Member of Parliament (MP) who served with the Royal Navy as a pilot in the Second World War and became an ace with 5.5 confirmed kills.

 Politics

 Brabner, from Loughton in Essex, was educated at Felsted School and St Catharine's College, Cambridge.
 By profession, he was a banker and a director of Singer & Friedlander Ltd.

 Brabner became a member of London County Council for West Lewisham in 1937, and served until his death.
-He was elected to the House of Commons as MP for Hythe in Kent on 20 July 1939, and was later appointed as a government whip.
+He was elected to the House of Commons as the Conservative MP for Hythe in Kent on 20 July 1939, and was later appointed as a government whip.
 He was appointed to be Joint Parliamentary Under-Secretary of State for Air in 1944.

 He and his sister Jean Gwenneth (also killed in World War II) are commemorated by a blue plaque on the family home at Loughton.
 His sister was a surgeon at St. Giles Hospital who was killed in a German V-1 rocket attack on London.